tagmein/tagme.in/README.md

 # tagme.in

-Slow text social network, may the best ideas win.
+> Slow text social network, may the best ideas win.

 Visit: https://tagme.in/#/Tag%20Me%20In%20News

+Please leave all feedback for Tag Me In at https://tagme.in/#/tmi:feedback

 ## Screenshot